MicrobioTx/BookChapterScripts/README.md

 Folder 1.
-Borenstein Data and Scripts
+Data and Scripts

 Both the sub folders - MiMeNet and Melonnpan have the same data and the same scripts.
 Only the file Predicted_Microb_franzosa.csv is changed in each folder.
 This file is the predicted microbe abundance by the respective model (MiMeNet/ Melonnpan).

 The scripts -

-1. BorensteinData.R
+1. Data.R
     Script to retrieve the franzosa dataset and metadata from the Borenstein Data repository

 2. Melonnpan/Downstream_analysis.R